 An adapted car seat may be a better fit for children with additional behavioral or physical needs.
 The adaptations vary, but behavioral-focused seats can have special zippers and harnesses.
 Seats for children with physical needs may have additional supports and safety measures.
 Find more here.

 Many car seats are not properly installed—and all have an expiration date.

 If installed properly, a car seat should not move more than an inch front to back and side to side.
 Consult the manual or find an expert if you’re unsure.
-The seat’s expiration date is important, as it is connected to the latest safety regulations, so stay away from an expired or outdated seat.
+The seat’s expiration date is important, as it is connected to the latest safety regulations, so stay away from an expired car seat or booster seat.